Draconizations/LnzLive/GUIDE.md

 #### Paintball Mode

 In `Paintball Mode`, you can place prepared paintballs by point-and-click.
 This mode can be entered via the top menu or by right-clicking a specific ball to lock editing to that ball.
 When applying paintballs to Babyz, LnzLive automatically repeats the LNZ entries five times with `;rep#` comments to improve their stability in-game.

-- Accessing via right-click on ballz restricts editing to that ballz.
-- Setting properties as comma-separated ranges (e.g., setting Color to 150-159,170-179) means that each paintball queued will randomly sample from those ranges (e.g., 15,155,156,15,15,171,...) as placed.
-= Checking Freeline will lock rotation view and allow you to trace paintballz from where you begin and end a left-click-and-drag operation, and placement is affected by Spacing and Jitter properties.
-Alternatively, holding SHIFT will temporarily activate Freeline for as long as held.
-- Checking Eraser means you can point-and-click to delete queued paintballz.
-Alternatively, holding CTRL will temporarily activate Eraser.
-- Holding SHIFT and using mouse scroll wheel will resize the min/max size properties.

 #### Project Mode